Democrats pound their message: To oust Trump, you must vote

-Their overriding message: Don't just complain about Trump; vote because your lives and democracy itself may be at stake.

-In remarks remarkable for their urgency and dismissiveness of a U.S. president by his predecessor, Obama declared, “Donald Trump hasn’t grown into the job because he can’t.”
+WILMINGTON, Del.
+(AP) — Former President Barack Obama warned that American democracy could falter if President Donald Trump is reelected, a stunning rebuke of his successor that was echoed by Kamala Harris at the Democratic Convention as she embraced her historic role as the first Black woman on a national political ticket.

-The 44th president of the United States also called Biden his “brother” and urged voters to “embrace your own responsibility as citizens – to make sure that the basic tenets of our democracy endure."
+Obama, himself a barrier breaker as the nation's first Black president, pleaded with voters Wednesday night to “embrace your own responsibility as citizens – to make sure that the basic tenets of our democracy endure.
+Because that’s what is at stake right now.
+Our democracy.”

-"That’s what is at stake right now: Our democracy,” Obama said, speaking from the Museum of the American Revolution in Philadelphia.

-The third night of the Democrats’ all-online four-day convention focused on the party’s commitment to progressive values on issues like gun violence and climate change, while highlighting speakers most likely to connect with women and people of color, voters whose energy this fall could ultimately decide the outcome.
+Throughout their convention, the Democrats have summoned a collective urgency about the dangers of Trump as president.
+In 2016, they dismissed and sometimes trivialized him.
+Now they are casting him as an existential threat to the country.
+The tone signals anew that the fall campaign between Trump and Joe Biden, already expected to be among the most negative of the past half century, will be filled with rancor and recrimination.

-Democrats targeted Trump's policies and personality throughout, casting him as cruel in his treatment of immigrants, disinterested in the nation’s climate crisis and over his head in virtually all of the nation’s most pressing challenges.
+Yet on the third night of the Democrats’ four-day convention, party leaders also sought to put forward a cohesive vision of their values and policy priorities, highlighting efforts to combat climate change and tighten gun laws.
+They drew a sharp contrast with Trump, portraying him as cruel in his treatment of immigrants, disinterested in the nation’s climate crisis and over his head on virtually all of the nation’s most pressing challenges.

-“When we vote things change, when we vote things get better, when we vote we address the need for all people to be treated with dignity and respect,” Harris said.
-“So each of us needs a plan, a voting plan.”

-Harris was to deliver her full remarks later in the night following Obama in a political hand-off that could help shape the next generation of Democratic politics.
+Democrats also demonstrated a hope that Biden, a 77-year-old white man, can revive the coalition that helped put Obama into office, with minorities, younger voters and college-educated women blunting Trump’s lock on many white and rural voters.

+The evening marked a celebration of the party’s leading women, including remarks from Hillary Clinton, the first woman to become a major ticket presidential nominee; House Speaker Nancy Pelosi and Massachusetts Sen. Elizabeth Warren, who challenged Biden during the primary and is now supporting his campaign.

+“There is no vaccine for racism.
+We have got to do the work,” Harris said, her words emphatic though she was speaking in a largely empty arena near Biden’s Delaware home.

+“We’ve got to do the work to fulfill the promise of equal justice under law,” she added.
+“None of us are free until all of us are free.”

-Just 76 days before the election, Biden faces the difficult task of energizing each of the disparate factions that make up the modern-day Democratic Party – a coalition that spans generation, race and ideology.
-And this fall voters must deal with concerns over the COVID-19 pandemic that has created health risks for those who want to vote in person.
+Just 76 days before the election, Biden must energize the disparate factions that make up the modern Democratic Party – a coalition that spans generation, race and ideology.
+And this fall voters must deal with concerns over the COVID-19 pandemic that has created health risks for those who want to vote in person — and postal slowdowns for mail-in ballots, which Democrats blame on Trump.

-Biden leads many polls, but his supporters report being motivated far more by antipathy toward Trump than genuine excitement about Biden, a 77-year-old white man who has spent nearly a half century in politics.

 Democrats hope that Harris and Obama in particular can help bridge the divide between those reassured by Biden’s establishment credentials and those craving bolder change.

-The pandemic has forced Biden's team to abandon the traditional convention format in favor of an all-virtual affair that has eliminated much of the pomp and circumstance that typically defines political conventions.
+The pandemic forced Biden's team to abandon the traditional convention format in favor of an all-virtual affair that has eliminated much of the pomp and circumstance that typically defines political conventions.
+It was completely silent, for example, as Harris took the stage to make history at the Chase Center in downtown Wilmington.
+She was flanked by American flags but no family, and her audience consisted of a few dozen reporters and photographers.

-The Democratic convention will build to a finale Thursday night when Biden will deliver his acceptance speech in a mostly empty convention hall near his Delaware home.

-And after two nights that featured several Republicans, Democrats on Wednesday emphasized their party’s values on issues like climate change and gun violence, issues that particularly resonate with younger voters.
+After two nights that featured several Republicans, the proceedings on Wednesday emphasized core Democratic values on areas like climate change and gun violence that particularly resonate with younger voters.

 On guns, Biden wants to repeal a law shielding firearm manufacturers from liability lawsuits, impose universal background checks for purchases and ban the manufacture and sale of assault weapons and high capacity magazines.
 On climate, Biden has proposed a $2 trillion plan to invest in clean energy and end carbon emissions from U.S. power plants by 2035, even though his proposals don’t go as far as activists' preferred “Green New Deal.”

-A face of the the Democrats' support for gun control, former Arizona Rep. Gabby Giffords reflected on her own journey of pain and recovery from a severe brain injury nearly a decade after being shot in the head while meeting with constituents.
+Wednesday night, former Arizona Rep. Gabby Giffords reflected on her own journey of pain and recovery from a severe brain injury nearly a decade after being shot while meeting with constituents.
 She urged America to support Biden.

 “I struggle to speak, but I have not lost my voice,” Giffords said.
 “Vote, vote, vote.”

-“We can do better and deserve so much more," Harris says.
-“We must elect a president who will bring something different, something better, and do the important work.
-A president who will bring all of us together — Black, White, Latino, Asian, Indigenous — to achieve the future we collectively want.”

-Hillary Clinton, the first woman nominated for president by a major party, spoke ahBarack Obama, the nation’s first Black president, and Kamala Harris, Biden’s running mate and the first Black woman on a major party ticket.
+In the meantime, he's seeking to take attention from Biden.
+Trump will stop near his Democratic rival's birthplace of Scranton, Pennsylvania on Thursday.
+He's also participating in a prime-time interview with Fox News host Sean Hannity.

+Hillary Clinton, Trump's 2016 rival, implored Democrats to turn out in larger numbers in November to block the president's reelection.

 “For four years, people have said to me, ‘I didn’t realize how dangerous he was.’
 ‘I wish I could go back and do it over.’
-Or worst, ‘I should have voted,’” Clinton said.
+Or worst, ‘I should have voted,’” said Clinton, the first woman nominated president by a major party.
 “Well, this can’t be another woulda coulda shoulda election.”

-She added: “Vote like our lives and livelihoods are on the line, because they are.”
+“Vote like our lives and livelihoods are on the line," she added, "because they are.”

-Obama spoke later in the night, hoping to serve as a bridge between those reassured by Biden’s lengthy resume and more moderate record, and a younger generation of Democrats agitating for more dramatic change.

 Beyond the carefully scripted confines of the virtual convention, there were modest signs of tension between the moderate and progressive wings of Biden’s Democratic Party.